GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 ---
 date: 2022-10-11 12:10:00 -0500
 title: "Celebrating Hispanic (and Latinx) Heritage Month at TTS: An Intersection of Identity and Public Service"
-deck: Members of the Latinx Employee Resource Group share their stories of public service.
+deck: Members of the Latinx employee resource group share their stories of public service.
 summary: In this blog, six Technology Transformation Services (TTS) employees share stories of identity and their paths into public service.

 # See all topics at https://digital.gov/topics